 C: First, starting with the bedroom, I closed all the windows upstairs.
 And, then I switch off the laptop in my study room, and checked the sockets to make sure nothing is plugged in.
 Since I used my curling iron this morning, I put it on the empty floor, making sure that its hot part doesn’t touch anything, especially its own cable, so I placed the cable carefully away from the iron.

-T: And what might have happen if you don’t place the cable away from the iron?
+T: And what might happen if you don’t place the cable away from the iron?

-C: Hot iron might have melt the cable and that might have started a fire.
+C: Hot iron might melt the cable and that might start a fire.

 T: Oh, I see.
 And, then?